jrodriguezg/IPPtool/README.md

 #IPPtool
-This project is designed to gather some helpful ipptool commands.
+This project is designed to gather some helpful ipptool commands that allow you to check printer status.

 It also contains a simple bash script to simplify the usage of the ipptool command.